rferguson386/pub-quiz-game/README.md

     ![Final score](https://github.com/rferguson386/pub-quiz-game/blob/main/assets/images/readme/firefox/final-score.png)

 During testing for Firefox, I noticed that the submit input was displaying different text than on safari and chrome, because I had not set the value attribute, so I added this to the code to standardise the input across browsers.
-The screesnots before and after the fix are below:
+The screeshots before and after the fix are below:

+- Before:
 ![Before](https://github.com/rferguson386/pub-quiz-game/blob/main/assets/images/readme/firefox/before.png)

+- After:
 ![After](https://github.com/rferguson386/pub-quiz-game/blob/main/assets/images/readme/firefox/after.png)

 + Safari: